 The numbers are a bit too fuzzy to be sure I’m not comparing apples and chromebooks.
 More of a sanity checks.
 Any ideas of tightening that up as a comparison?

 The rules for the Nebula Award have changed over time but at the point of time we have reached (the middle of the first decade of the 21st century), the process to select the finalists included both a nomination phase by members of the SFWA and also a jury.
-Each category had a jury which had the power to add an additional work to the list of finalist, so that works of note that might otherwise have been missed could be part of the final vote.
+Each category had a jury that had the power to add additional nominees to the list of finalists so that works of note which might otherwise have been missed could be part of the final vote.
 The juries were drawn made up of SFWA members appointed by the President.

 In 2005 Vox Day (as Theodore Beale) was included in a Nebula Award jury for the second time having previously served on the jury for Best Novelette.
 Coincidentally, over at his World Net Daily column in February 2005 he also touched on his thoughts about science fiction in a column provocatively entitled, Why Women Can’t Think.
 Day’s target in the column was feminist academics but also suggests women are weaker academically:

 In our whistle-stop tour of the history of science fiction, we have met publishers, editors, writers, fans, fan clubs and conventions.
 However, the organised aspects of science fiction include other kinds of groups.
 Science fiction is many things but one thing it can be is a commercial endeavour, and the nature of capitalism means that the economic interests of fans, publishers, editors and writers are not always the same (even when a fan is also a writer, editor and publisher!).